 As a child, you were told that spinach makes you strong.
 However, the plant itself is very vulnerable.
 Pathogenic fungi mutate at a rapid pace and break through the plant’s protective mechanisms.

 A spinach variety that is resistant one year can succumb one season later.
-Maken varieties resistant is a race against the clock.
+Making varieties resistant is a race against the clock.

 Plant breeders are searching everywhere in the world for wild spinach that is resistant to fungi.
-In the laboratory, researchers unravel the genetic structure of the wild plant so we can track the presence of resistance genes.
-Eventually the wild spinach is cross-bred with our tasty variety.
+In the laboratory, researchers unravel the genetic structure of the wild plant to track the presence of resistance genes.
+Eventually, the wild plant is cross-bred with our tasty variety.

-Every crop or flower, every climate or soil type needs a solution for this problem.
+Every vegetable or flower crop, every climate or soil type needs a solution for this problem.
 A variety that succeeds in the Netherlands will probably fail in Thailand.
 Breeding work is infinite.

-“We now have a list of varieties that are highly resistant to all kind of diseases and pests, such as clubroot, mycosphaerella and thrips.
-In addition, the characteristics of the variety must also meet the requirement of the growers.
+“We now have a list of varieties that are highly resistant to all kinds of diseases and pests, such as clubroot, mycosphaerella, and thrips.
+In addition, the characteristics of the variety must also meet the requirements of the growers.
 A small change in the weather can make a plant more susceptible to, for example, fungi.
 That challenge is one of the reasons for me to pursue a career as a plant breeder!”

 Seed Valley: global centre